Category: Bubble Insulation

 1. Heat Resistant Sheet

-The heat resistant sheets for the kitchen are made from silicon.
+The Heat Resistant Sheets for the kitchen are made from silicon.
 Which is flexible and can handle high temperatures.
 These heat resistant sheets are placed on countertops to protect the surface from burns or damage.
 When you place the hot pots or pans.
 These heat resistant sheets are non-slip, easy to clean and durable.
 To handle high temperatures without losing their effectiveness.
 For everyday kitchen uses, these heat resistant sheets are a best fit option.
 Which improves functionality, keeps the kitchen clean and enhances durability.

 2. Fiberglass Sheets